Loading...

 Access Canberra

-As an Agents Representative, you cannot operate independently, hold a trust account in your name, or supervise other agents.
-You must work under the supervision of a licensed agent who takes responsibility for your activities.
+You cannot operate independently, hold trust account funds in your own name, or supervise other agents.
+You must work under the direction of a licensed agent or agency principal who takes legal responsibility for your conduct.
+The specific restrictions vary by state legislation.